MicroHealthLLC/Tueri/README.md

 ## Installation

-Begin your journey with LLM Guard by downloading the package:
+Begin your journey with Tueri by downloading the package:

 ```sh
 pip install llm-guard